-A mix of topics this time – technology helping auto line workers, best Internet Browsers and a cornea created with a 3D printer.
-Check out Ron’s Ramblings #5 by clicking here.
+Ron tells us about 3D printers, Nearby Sharing comes with the Spring Windows Update and free (for personal use) Remote Software.
+Check out Ron’s Ramblings #6 by clicking here.
 If you would like to see the whole collection of Ron’s contributions click here.

 RASCAL was formed in 1990, and now has over 500 senior members.
 The purpose of the organization is to assist seniors (50+) in learning how to use computers and other technology related devices.
 Our motto is “Seniors Helping Seniors”.
 General membership meetings are held every Tuesday, starting at 9:30am, in the Floral Building at the Josephine County Fairgrounds, in Grants Pass, OR.
 See the box to the right for current meeting speakers and topics.